Start for free

 What is Odoo Enterprise?

 The Enterprise edition includes everything in the Community edition, plus exclusive modules such as Odoo Studio, advanced reporting, and mobile apps.
-Unlike the strict self-hosting of Odoo Community, Enterprise users can choose from multiple hosting options, including Odoo.com, Odoo.sh, or self-hosting on their preferred infrastructure, such as Cloudpepper.
+Unlike the self-hosted Community model, Enterprise users can choose from multiple hosting options, including Odoo.com, Odoo.sh, or self-hosting on their preferred infrastructure, such as Cloudpepper.

-Enterprise subscriptions also give businesses access to 24/7 official Odoo support to assist with simple bug fixes or major version upgrades.
-This version is best for growing businesses, businesses with non-technical teams, or businesses that require high-level automation.
+Enterprise subscriptions also give businesses access to official Odoo support for bug fixes and major version upgrades.
+This version is best for growing businesses, non-technical teams, or companies that need more built-in automation.

 The Common Foundation: What Both Share